Great Commission and Philosophy

 3. It is true that Jesus is the Lord.

 While these sentences use different words, they mean the same thing; they affirm the same proposition.
-These sentences could also be written in another language and mean the same thing.
+These sentences could also be written in another language, say French or German, and still mean the same thing.
 Thus, a written, spoken, or thought statement is not identical to the proposition it affirms, but it is inseparable from it.
 Put another way, every proposition has various language tokens, either written, spoken, or thought.
 Thus, propositions are not material and are not limited by space or time.
-They are immaterial, which bothers materialists since they deny such a reality.
+They are immaterial, which bothers materialists, since they deny such a reality.
 God knows the truth value of all propositions.
-Here are two arguments for propositions:
+Here are two arguments for propositions.

 2. Texts and speeches can be translated from one language to another (not-Q).